hyprnz/terraform-aws-msk-module/examples/dashboards/README.md

-# MSK Cluster with CloudWatch Dashbard
+# MSK Cluster with CloudWatch Dashboard
 Here you will find an example configuration for using the MSK Cluster Terraform module with an optional CloudWatch Dashboard